top of page

 I recently read about a man who asked ChatGPT for relationship advice.
 Based on limited information about his marriage, the AI recommended that he divorce his wife.
 It offered this advice without consulting any outside sources, and likely without considering his partner’s perspective or the complexity of her experiences.
 And he followed through.

 The AI also helped him create and file all the necessary legal paperwork, no attorney required.
-(There’s nothing inherently wrong with that, I suppose.)
 But I don’t know what was truly happening between him and his wife, or what led to the breakdown in their relationship.
 What I do know is that he made a life-altering decision simply because an AI validated his version of the story.
 And that decision didn’t just affect him; it changed the course of his wife’s and three children’s lives, too.

-And then, a savvy teenager discovered she could manipulate AI systems to generate increasingly extreme self-harm content.
-The algorithms learned her patterns and began providing exactly the kind of validation and encouragement that fueled her destructive behaviors, creating a dangerous feedback loop that amplified her mental health struggles.
+More and more stories of this nature are starting to be heard.
+In another case, a teenager manipulated an AI system into generating self-harm content.
+The algorithm learned her patterns and began providing exactly the validation that fueled her destructive behaviors, creating a feedback loop that actually deepened her mental health crisis.

 However, one troubling aspect of this is the false intimacy these systems create.

-As the journaling client I had mentioned realized, after months of AI-guided journaling (which we had discussed her use of this beforehand), the machine had become a repository for her most private thoughts and fears.
-This artificial confidant never forgot, never judged, always validated, but also never truly understood the deep complexities of just being a human, you know....in that real human kind of way.
+As the journaling client I had mentioned realized, after months of AI-guided journaling (which we had discussed her use of this beforehand), the tool became a repository for her most private thoughts and fears, dreams and desires, even the way and style she expressed such.
+She developed a relationship with it.
+And her artificial confidant never forgot, never judged, always validated, which intially felt good.
+She felt heard, understood, supported.

 Her words reminded me of the Eliza effect, the well-documented tendency to project human depth onto machines that only mirror us back.
 Even Joseph Weizenbaum, the creator of the original chatbot Eliza, warned that people quickly become emotionally entangled with these systems, mistaking surface-level mimicry for true understanding.
 If you're curious, Melissa Melton has a fascinating, and frankly disturbing, breakdown of this phenomenon and its modern implications in this video: How the Eliza Effect Is Being Used to Game Humanity.

 There will always be concerning examples that I am sure will likely continue to surface with alarming frequency, and these are far from isolated incidents.
-I just think we should be paying attention as they could be warnings about what happens when we outsource our judgment to systems that have no understanding of human complexity, context, or consequences.
-Some people say this doesn't matter, and they are entitled to this opinion.
+I just think we should be paying attention as they could be warnings about what happens when we outsource our judgment and relational capacities to systems that have no understanding of human complexity, context, or consequences.
+Some people say this doesn't matter, and some say it does.
+What do you think?

 However, here's where things get more complex, and you can decide how you feel about it.
 I feel compelled to share this because Freebird Meditations began as a deeply personal space for guided meditation, and I’ve devoted years to studying and practicing mindfulness in an intentional, human way.
 I recently discovered a faceless AI meditation channel offering hundreds of guided sessions that are growing daily.
 I don't know what these practices are based on or who is prompting them.
 But the production quality was flawless and continues to improve, featuring professional narration, perfect pacing, and soothing background sounds.
 I sat back in amazement at how convincing it all was, yet something felt fundamentally off about the experience.

 What also concerned me wasn't the quality, but the intent behind it.
-Many are using AI to advance their business or financial goals and break free from traditional systems (again, nothing necessarily wrong with this).
+Many are using AI to advance their business or financial goals and break free from traditional systems (nothing necessarily wrong with this).
 But I couldn’t help but wonder: was all this content truly created to support and uplift humanity?
-Or was it just bulk output, designed to capitalize on people’s genuine need for healing and push the algorithm further toward the creator’s benefit, whether driven by profit, influence, or something else entirely?
+Or was it just bulk output, designed to capitalize on people’s genuine need for healing, connection or self-understanding.

 When Discernment Starts Dissolving....